Dara-H2/Dara-H2/README.md

    &nbsp;&#10022; **Game Developer** | Creating immersive worlds where stories unfold and adventures await.

    &nbsp;&#10022; **My quest**?
-To connect with minds alike, those who can help me weave my game into the blockchain. guide me to join major gaming company bring the games in my head to life.
+To connect with minds alike, help me weave my game into the blockchain. guide me to join major gaming company to bring the games in my head to life.

    &nbsp;&#10022; Let's talk about the future of blockchain, the thrill of games, and the worlds within animes.